Payneless/Eredane/People/Ellen.md

 ## Notes

-- Aware that the group "got in the wrong way" (or claims to be aware of this)
+- Aware that the group "got in the wrong way"
 - Potential connection to the reflection phenomenon occurring around the Academy
 - Her mirror magic background may make her valuable in understanding the strange reflections seen in water